Nichsiciul/Beginning-Frontend-with-React-Workshop/README.md

 - JSX
 - Asynchronous setState
 - Component Life Cycle
+- PropTypes

 ## Goal
-Creating a list component that gets data from a random API and displays and filters that data.
+Creating a list component that gets data from a random API, displays and filters that data.

 ## Prerequisites
 - [Node](https://nodejs.org/en/) -> Download and install LTS version